microsoft/moaw/workshops/fabric-e2e-rag/workshop.md

 <div class="tip" data-title="Tip">

-> You can also use the [azure-search-documents Python package](https://pypi.org/project/azure-search-documents/) for Azure AI search operations.
+> You can also use the [azure-search-documents Python package](https://pypi.org/project/azure-search-documents/) for Azure AI Search operations.
 > You would first need to install that package into the Spark environment.
 See [Library management in Fabric environments](https://learn.microsoft.com/fabric/data-engineering/environment-manage-library)

 </div>